-Steven Xavier Chan is vice president and head of regulatory, industry and government affairs for State Street’s businesses in Asia Pacific.
+Steven Xavier Chan is managing director and head of regulatory, industry and government affairs for State Street’s businesses in Asia Pacific.
 Based in Hong Kong, he manages responses to regulatory changes in the financial services industry for State Street, and leads government advocacy and outreach efforts in the region.

-Mr. Chan currently serves a board member of National Center for APEC, and is the chair of the American Chamber of Commerce in Hong Kong’s financial services committee.
-He also co-leads the APEC Asia-Pacific Financial Forum’s capital markets development working group on mutual recognition/funds passporting.
+Mr. Chan currently serves a board member of National Center for APEC and the American Chamber of Commerce (AmCham) in Hong Kong.
+He previously served as chair of AmCham’s Financial Services Committee for three years.
+He also chairs the APEC Asia-Pacific Financial Forum’s capital markets development working group on mutual recognition/funds passporting.

 Mr. Chan earned a Master of Arts in International Economics and China Studies from the School of Advanced International Studies at The Johns Hopkins University and a Bachelor of Arts in International Affairs and Economics from Lewis & Clark College in Portland, Oregon.
 He is a native of Hawaii.